Zamiell/stardew-valley/Min-Max_Guide.md

 ### General Fishing Strategy

-* Craft and place a [Chest](https://stardewvalleywiki.com/Chest) next to where you will be fishing.
-(You will need two chests; one for the mountain lake and one for forest river.)
 * Prioritize eating [Green Algae](https://stardewvalleywiki.com/Green_Algae) (1.15 ratio), then [Joja Cola](https://stardewvalleywiki.com/Joja_Cola) (1.92 ratio), then the highest-quality [Chub](https://stardewvalleywiki.com/Chub).
 * Prioritize capturing fishing chests over perfect fish.
 (The rewards can be extremely good.)
 * Make sure that you have at least 5 inventory slots open at all times by moving fish from your inventory into the chest.
 (This is because you can catch 1 new fish + get up to 4 items from a fishing chest.)